Riverhouse Changes Due COVID-19

 - Currents Restaurant has reduced hours and modified menus.
 All tables have been separated to accommodate for social distancing.

 Impact On Service:

 We are taking additional steps to disinfect public spaces, hotel rooms, tables and to ensure we are social distancing for our guests and Associates safety.
-We encourage our guests to wear face masks, to social distance and have arranged our property to accommodate these safety measures.
+We request that all of our guests 5 years and older wear face masks and practice social distancing.
+The Riverhouse has arranged our property to accommodate these safety measures.
 We ask that you please excuse us if this adds time to our processes or creates a minor inconvenience, we are doing it for the benefit of all.

 For questions or to Make Reservations: